10 Tiny Decluttering Tasks With Big Results

 So I want to help you remove the roadblocks to decluttering, and change that pattern of avoidance by taking on tiny, doable tasks.

-You can start with any of these tasks today, and let the momentum you create help you enjoy a clutter-free space sooner than you think!
+Do any of these little tasks today, and let the momentum you create help you enjoy a clutter-free space sooner than you think!
 Then evaluate how everything looks and feels.
 It may be that your clutter wasn't as bad as you thought, and you're pleasantly surprised by the result.

 Or you may realize that you've made a good start, but you need to repeat these tasks several times before your space looks the way you want it to.
 That's okay!
 If you have a really big clutter problem, or long-practiced cluttery habits, you'll want to incorporate as many of these tasks as you can manage into your daily routine.
 Do what works for you.

-Before you start, take pictures of your space so you can really see the effect of your clutter.
-Then imagine how your home would function without clutter.
+Before you begin, take pictures of your space so you can really see the effect of your clutter.
+Then imagine how your home will function without clutter.

-- There are no piles, and you don't have to move six things to get to the one thing you really need.
+- You don't have to move six things to get to the one thing you really need.

-- You aren't feeling guilty about "all that stuff I really should sort through."
+- You don't feel guilty about "all that stuff I really should sort through."